 Provides student with the opportunity to supplement coursework with practical work experience related to their educational program.
 Students work under the immediate supervision of experienced personnel at the business location and with the direct guidance of the instructor.

+Prerequisite: HCI 3010 and HCI 3011 and HCI 4000 and HCI 4005 and

-Prerequisite: HCl 3010, HCl 3011, HCl 4000, HCl 4005, and HCl 4006 with a grade of C or better
+HCI 4006 and HCI 4020 with a grade of C or better

-Corequisite: HCI 4025 and HCI 4030 (corequisites or prerequisites)
+Corequisite: HCI 4025 and HCI 4030

 HCI 4089 | Capstone